 EE353: Probability, Statistics and Linear Algebra for ECE

-Course Objectives: By the end of the course, the students shall be able to:
+Course Objectives: By the end of the course, students shall be able to:

-- Apply statistical methods to estimate parameters of numerical data from a representative sample of a population, and interpret the results.
+- Apply statistical methods to estimate parameters of distributions from a representative sample of a population, and interpret the results.